-STATUTORY REQUIREMENTS To understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom and of a small area in a contrasting non-European country.
-Week 1 - Cold task- Continents and oceans.
+STATUTORY REQUIREMENTS KEY QUESTIONS ACTIVITIES To understand geographical Would people come to Cheadle Week 1- Cold task- Continents and oceans. similarities and differences through studying the human and physical geography of a small area of the United Kingdom and of a small area in a contrasting non-European Hulme on their holidays?
 Look at a plan perspective of school.
 Do they know what it is?
 Can they find places on it?
-How well do they know what it is?
-Can they find places on it?
-How well OTATUTODY DECUMPENDATE KEN OF ROLLOND A OTH STIFO similarities and differences through studying the human and physical geography of a small area of the United Kingdom and of a small area in a contrasting non-European country.
-Hulme on their holidays?
-Look at a plan perspective of school.
-Do they know what it is?
-Can they find places on it?
-How well do they know the school building and grounds?
+How well do they know the school building and grounds? country.
 Then, think about our local area.
 What do we see where we live?
-Go outside and look for human and physical features and then use google maps streetively to look at local amentiles.
+Go outside and look for human and physical features and then use google maps streetview to look at local amenities.
 Talk about places they like to go to and things they like about where they live.
-Create part one of the trigama featuring the different human and STATUTORY REQUIREMENTS KEY QUESTIONS ACTIVITIES Discuss whether it is somewhere people would usually choose to come on their holidays/ for a day out.
-To understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom and of a small area in a contrasting non-European Would people come to Cheadle Week 1- Cold task- Continents and oceans.
-Look at a plan perspective of school.
-Do they know what it is?
-Can they find places on it?
-How well do they know the school building and grounds?
-Then, think about our local area.
-What do we see where we live?
-Go outside and look for human and physical features and then use google maps streetings to look at local ameniles.
-Talk about places they like to go to and things they like about where they live.
-Create part one of the triama featuring the different human and physical features of our local area.
-Discuss whether it is somewhere people would usually choose to come an in in including the way was
+Create part one of the trirama featuring the different human and physical features of our local area.
+Discuss whether it is somewhere people would usually choose to come on their holidays/ for a day out.